In this article we look at seven (7) ways teachers can make online learning at home more interesting, educational, and not to mention, enjoyable.

 Classroom jobs for the students may look a little different in the homeschool classroom, but teachers still need help, especially with helping others use the technology!

 II.
 Understand Educational Management Tools

-Online educational tools like Google Classroom or Office 365, can help students to come prepared for the online class with all their materials, books and any homework ready and completed.
+Online educational tools like Google Classroom or Office 365, can help students to organize all their materials, books and any homework ready and completed.

 Online management tools can build bridges between teachers and online learning.

 Animated feature tools like the ANNOTATE feature (Zoom) is an easy way to have students write their answers on the “virtual whiteboard”.